farishaddad/Knowledge-Mining-using-Cognitive-Search/readme.md

 # Building an Enterprise Cognitive Search Solution

+WARNING - This Training is OUTDATED

+Warning - Tuesday, July 1, 2019

+This training is OUTDATED.
+Many of the labs will not work from January onwards.
+Much information no longer reflects the reality of the product.
+The LearnAI Team strongly recommends the use of the new version: http://aka.ms/kmb

+The new version is also free and public.
+It contains all the knowledge presented within this training, with the addition of:

+    Azure Search Fundamentals
+    Content Moderator API
+    A Bot using Bot Framework V4
+    Cognitive Search last updates
+    All new Cognitive Search pricing information and requirements

 ## Welcome
 Real-world data is messy.
 It often spans media types (e.g. text documents, PDF files, images, databases), changes constantly, and carries valuable knowledge in ways that is not readily usable.